LesRedfield/quoth/README.md

 * More robust validation tests (ranges, error messages, etc)

-The following changes could also be made if TICKLE is successful:
+The following changes could also be made:

 * A customer model that stores personal information separate from the Quote model